congqiyuan/tutorial/xen_installation/creating_vms.md

 * Please refer to Virtual Machine Mac Address Configuration Form

-* Note:
-The installing progress will take a little long time.
+* The installing progress will take a little long time.
 While the installing progress, you need to enter the root password

 <br/>
 <br/>